aebustion/SIMMER/README.md

 This can be found at /pollard/data/projects/drug_metabolism/SIMMER_files or can be downloaded at https://www.dropbox.com/s/1u21oha2y0cxv2q/SIMMER_files.tar.gz?dl=0

 These files contain all the precomputed data needed to run any SIMMER queries:
-* precomputed hmmsearch results (tsvs and pngs of phylogenies) of the UHGG database (this is just a very small sample of the full database at the moment 03/2022)
+* precomputed hmmsearch results (tsvs and fastas) of the UHGG database
-* fingerprints of all MetaCyc reactions,
-* a pairwise tanimoto similarity matrix for all MetaCyc fingerprints, and
+* fingerprints and pairwise tanimoto similarity matrix for all MetaCyc fingerprints
-* three dictionaries
+* dictionaries needed to link chemical and protein data
-  * MetaCyc reaction:EC commission numbers,
-  * MetaCyc reaction:PANTHER subfamily, and
-  * MetaCyc reaction:tanimoto matrix index

  ## Input format
  If the user has more than a few queries, they will want to input their queries as a tsv file organized as follows: